Fractured

 I had a complicated relationship with learning the piano when I was young, sitting somewhere between obligation and resistance.
 By contrast, my partner, who taught piano, had a healthier relationship with the instrument.
 Sometimes, I think about her younger self, practising for hours, pressing the keys as if she were asking them questions.

-Free of a tripod, I take snapshots using long exposures that catch abstract movements and light refractions—photographic found objects shaped by a kind of chance operation.
-Lately, I’ve been thinking about how perception works: how some things you hear better with your eyes closed, how some things become clearer when you stop trying to look.
+It’s with this in mind that I’ve been thinking about how perception works: how some things you hear better with your eyes closed, and some things become clearer when you stop trying to look.

 Maybe that’s all I’m doing: tuning in, tracing outlines, and trying not to miss the quiet parts.